Skip to main content

 • Triggers a capital loss event with the sale price being zero.

-• Use this if you have lost the crypto, triggers a capital loss event similar to the stolen category.
+• Use this if you have lost crypto.
+It triggers a capital loss event similar to the stolen category.

 • Use this if you have sent your crypto / NFT to a burner address.
 It triggers a capital loss event similar to the stolen category.